 A complete masterpiece through and through, very rarely does another art from of a piece of work outshine the original.
 But The Lion King musical does just that.
 One of the first and most prominent productions to use animal puppetry to bring the animals to life on stage and one of the biggest and most famous musicals to feature all-Black casts, The Lion King musical heralded a new age of theatre shows never seen before.

-So there you have it, my top 10 favourite theatre shows!
+So there you have it, my top 10 favourite theatre shows for World Theatre Day!
 Do you agree with my list?
 Which ones would you have on yours?

 As well as obviously buying tickets to see theatre shows (however expensive you might think they are), you can help support theatres, theatre shows and casts and crews through various websites, including Theatre Support Fund, Theatre Support, The Theatre Artists Fund, and Theatres Trust.

 No, I don”t—-as my top favorite shows in theatre would consist of only musicals